freekai/mila.js/README.md

 # mila.js
 Machine Intelligence / Linear Algebra in JavaScript

-Copyright 2015 Arzhan "kai" Kinzhalin.
+Copyright &copy; 2015 Arzhan "kai" Kinzhalin.
 All rights reserved.

 ---------------------------------------
 THIS IS WORK IN PROGRESS.
 DO NOT USE.